| Illustration by R.E. Slater and ChatGPT |

 physics, in which reality is understood as coherence, information,

-and process rather than substance and isolation.
+and process rather than as substance, isolation, and atomistic

 What Is Reality? series → foundational ontology